PESOnline UK – Rules and Regulations

 Race Confirmation & Attendance

-4.2.2 – Failure to advise will see a -5 point penalty deduction
+4.2. – Failure to advise will see a -5 point penalty deduction.

-4.2.3 – We understand that real life comes first and fully understand that people have more important things in their life than playing a video game.
-This is why we give 5 full days to allow users to confirm.
-Unfortunately to maintain a level outcome, as per point 4.2.2, a deduction will still take place.
+4.2.1 – We understand that real life comes first and fully understand that people have more important things in their life than playing a video game, however to keep a level outcome and give people the opportunity to identify their unavailability early, then the thread is present to allow this.

-4.2.4 – If drivers confirm that they are able to attend however fail to attend for two consecutive weeks then the league position will be offered to Reserves should they be available.
+4.2.2 – If drivers fail to attend for two consecutive weeks or without notification for the same period, then the league position will be offered to Reserves should they be available.

-4.3 – If no contact is received for the two races, then League Admin will reserve the right to remove the driver and permanently replace said driver with a reserve.
+4.3 – If no attendance occurs and no contact has been received for two races, then League Admin will reserve the right to remove the driver and permanently replace said driver with a reserve.

 4.4 – Where Reserves are racing as a “substitute” for that week, any points accrued for the team will be awarded to that team as would happen when the usual driver is present.